shaundon/codakuma-website/cv.markdown

 It’s had over 20,000 downloads and holds a 4.8/5 rating on the App Store.
 It’s been featured by Apple on the App Store, as well as in [iMore](https://www.imore.com/fitness-companion-personal-best-now-lets-you-share-your-workouts-glorious-technicolor), [TechCrunch](https://techcrunch.com/2020/09/16/ios-14-widgets-you-can-try-today/) and [9to5Mac](https://9to5mac.com/2020/12/27/ios-14-widget-apps/), amongst other places.

 [Read more about Personal Best's development &raquo;]({% link _posts/2020-12-29-year-in-review.markdown %}){:class="screen-only"}

+In 2022 I released [Taylor's Version](http://taylorsversion.app), a passion project aimed at fans of Taylor Swift.

 <p class="print-only">